 If you are reading this and you are working in the nonprofit sector-and especially if you're a woman: Advocate for yourself, either during a hiring process, upon receiving a job offer, in your annual review, or at any other appropriate time.
-In doing so, you are not only increasing your own salary today (as well as your future earning potential) but also part of changing the culture and dynamics of the gender-wage gap.
+In doing so, you are not only increasing your own salary today (as well as your future earning potential), but you are also being part of changing the culture and dynamics of the gender-wage gap.